-The accuracy of incidents is affected by constantly changing atmospheric conditions and traffic patterns as well as individual passing vehicles.
+The accuracy of incidents is affected by constantly changing atmospheric conditions, traffic patterns, and individual passing vehicles.
 This can be partially overcome by taking several measurements on the same interference source and determining their average.
-Any outliers, as determined visually, can be ignored when visually determining the average.
+Any outliers, can be ignored when visually determining the average.